 Most of the CoC's large outreach agencies participate in HMIS.
 The CoC is focused on increasing outreach agencies' participation in HMIS and access to the Coordinated Access System and coordinated entry for permanent housing programs as assessing and referring entities.
 The HMIS Lead Agency, Sacramento Steps Forward, is working to bring in smaller, grassroots outreach entities as well and will support participating outreach agencies to increase data quality and use of HMIS to track services through staff support funded in part through this Special NOFO.
-The HMIS Lead Agency pays for the cost of HMIS licenses, SSF also provides new user and ongoing training and technical assistance to support HMIS participation.
+In addition to the current policy of the HMIS Lead Agency paying for the cost of HMIS licenses, SSF also provides new user and ongoing training and technical assistance to support HMIS participation.